ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 You can first extract the user name from the context data and use its value to replace the variable '<userName>' in the widget's URL.
 Then the widget's URL will be `https://yourcompany.com/your_app.html/samantha_daryn`.

-Then you can extract that email address from the context data and add it to your application's URL by configuring the __preferences__ property in the manifest.
+Then you can extract that email address from the context data and add it to your application's URL by configuring the __preferences__ property in the widget.json file.

-In the manifest, add a __preferences__ property with the name __email__ and a value that indicates where the email address resides within the context data (__profile.primaryEmail__), as shown in the following example.
+In the widget.json file, add a __preferences__ property with the name __email__ and a value that indicates where the email address resides within the context data (__profile.primaryEmail__), as shown in the following example.
 Remember that the properties are case sensitive.

 ```
   "preferences" : [